kylesarre/Temp-ChessProject/README.md

 **Purpose**: Verify the system can be worked on by other team members.
 Integrate UI with the rest of the system.  </br>
 **Members in Attendance**: Kyle Sarre, Juilian, Plaisance</br>
 **Goals met**: Realized that the current github configuration was leading to broken prefab and script references in the unity project after pulling, making the project extremely difficult to work on seperately.</br>

+**Date**: 11/18/16</br>
+**Purpose**: Split up the testing documentation amongst the group.
+**Members in Attendance**: Robert Anderson, Hanna Cunningham, Gabriel Davis, Julian Plaisance, Kyle Sarre **Goals met**: Delegated sections of the testing document based on what parts of the system people had worked on.